 If you experience technical difficulty completing our online Vendor Registration Form, please contact our office at 317-327-4900 or email us at Purchasing@indy.gov.
 You must provide your contact information.

 If you are a Minority Business Enterprise (MBE), Women Business Enterprise (WBE), Veteran Business Enterprise (VBE), or Disability Owned Business Enterprise (DOBE) please contact the City's Department of Minority Business Development (DMBD) to become registered.
-You may click this link to contact the DMWBD or call (317) 327-5262.
+You may click this link to contact the OMWBD or call (317) 327-5262.

 If you would like to receive email notifications of bidding opportunities, please click the link below and subscribe to our mailing list.